Kati-Sauder/AWS_grocery/README.md

 🧱 **In Short**

-This architecture blends the best of both worlds — traditional compute with serverless, tight security with high availability, and cost-efficiency with flexibility.
+This architecture is solid — tight security with high availability, and cost-efficiency with flexibility.
 It's built for the real-world demands of an e-commerce app, while staying clean, modular, and ready for future tweaks.

 ## 🔧 Deployment & Installation